-Initial Billing Deadline [Notice PIH 2016-09Notice PIH 2012-422016-09, Letter to Executive Directors, 9/15/15]
+Initial Billing Deadline [Notice PIH 2016-09]

 The deadline for submission of initial billing is 90 days following the expiration date of the voucher issued to the family by the initial PHA.
 In cases where suspension of the voucher delays the initial billing submission, the receiving PHA must notify the initial PHA of delayed billing before the billing deadline and document the delay is due to the suspension.
 In this case, the initial PHA must extend the billing deadline by 30 days.